aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/aspose-email-java-eml-tnef-handling/_index.md

 This guide walks you through **how to load eml**, update its resources, and finally **how to save eml** while preserving TNEF attachments.

-### Loading and Saving EML Files with TNEF Attachments
+### How to process email attachments with Aspose.Email

 #### Overview
 We’ll load an existing EML file, replace any embedded images, and then save the message back to disk without losing TNEF data.